B3x0r/B3x0r.github.io/README.md

 #### Roadmap:

-Eventually, this will be a website you can learn more about me.
+Eventually, this will be a website where you can learn more about me.

 #### License information: